CosmoStat/Tutorials/README.md

 Numba works by compiling the first call to a given function meaning that subsequent calls do not require interpretation and are thus executed much faster.

-In the script `numba_vs_numpy.py` we compare two functions to calculate `tanh` of the diagonal elements of a matrix, one implemented with Numba and the other without.
+In the script [`numba_vs_numpy.py`](./examples/numba_vs_numpy.py) we compare two functions to calculate `tanh` of the diagonal elements of a matrix, one implemented with Numba and the other without.
 Try profiling this script to compare the performance of the two implementations.
 What happens if you reduce the number of calls to each function?

 ### Memory Mapping

+Reducing the memory consumption of your code can be a challenging problem.
+There are, however, some tricks such as memory mapping that can have a big impact.

+The [`memory_map.py`](./examples/memory_map.py) script demonstrates how loading a Numpy binary file as a memory map can significantly reduce the amount memory used.
+Try profiling this script to see how much of an impact this makes.

 ## Further Reading
 - [Python Profiling](https://medium.com/@antoniomdk1/hpc-with-python-part-1-profiling-1dda4d172cdf)